coconutlulz/ocht/README.md

 * The only tests are integration tests.
 * SQL is not used as I am more comfortable with key-value stores and felt it would take too much time to re-familiarise myself with SQl.
 * This is largely experimental, as instead of opting for raw commands I've built a bare-bones ORM.
 * The application does **NOT** support transactions.
 You will see in `crud.database` that I initially opted for a transactional approach but this was taking too long to debug.
 As a single-user program, a lack of atomicity should be alright for a first verison.
+* Validation with Cerberus needs to be expanded to work bidirectionally in order to reduce dependence on converter functions.

 ## TODO
 * Expand test coverage.